kahboom/nerdycode-posts/2019/unit-testing-react-guide.md

 ### Enzyme

-[Enzyme](https://github.com/airbnb/enzyme) is a testing framework that was created by Airbnb, with a focus on checking state and React props.
+<a href="https://github.com/airbnb/enzyme" rel="nofollow" target="_blank">Enzyme</a> is a testing framework that was created by Airbnb, with a focus on checking state and React props.
 The way that it works is that it returns React components in memory, or to the DOM.
 You may find that the API used for traversing the component tree is very similar to jQuery.

 ### Jest

-[Jest](https://jestjs.io/) is a testing framework that was created by Facebook.
+<a href="https://jestjs.io/" target="_blank" rel="nofollow">Jest</a> is a testing framework that was created by Facebook.
 If you use create-react-app, you've probably heard of it before, as it includes it OOTB.

 ### Karma + Mocha

-Often used in tandem, this dynamic duo has been around for a while (relative to the rapidly changing world of JS), and is commonly used in other frameworks, like Angular.
-[Mocha](https://mochajs.org/) is the testing framework, while [Karma](https://karma-runner.github.io/latest/index.html) is the test runner.
+Often used in tandem, this dynamic duo has been around for a while (relative to the rapidly changing world of JS), and is commonly used in other frameworks, like Angular. <a href="https://mochajs.org/" rel="nofollow" target="_blank">Mocha</a> is the testing framework, while <a href="https://karma-runner.github.io/latest/index.html" rel="nofollow" target="_blank">Karma</a> is the test runner.

 ### react-testing-library

-[React Testing Library](https://github.com/testing-library/react-testing-library) was created as a kind of replacement for Enzyme, and is often used in conjunction with Jest (though this is not required).
+<a href="https://github.com/testing-library/react-testing-library" rel="nofollow" target="_blank">React Testing Library</a> was created as a kind of replacement for Enzyme, and is often used in conjunction with Jest (though this is not required).
 It's built on top of React DOM and React Test Utils (below) and focuses more on the DOM and what gets rendered, and is then able to interact with it.
 Instead of returning React components like Enzyme, it returns HTML elements.
 Using its API you are then able to use query functions for things like text content that is visible on the page, or even HTML data attributes.

-The React team actually _[recommends](https://reactjs.org/docs/test-utils.html)_ using React Testing Library, though it's apparent that Enzyme can provide a level of convenience that you and/or your team would have to decide is worth the tradeoff.
+The React team actually <a href="https://reactjs.org/docs/test-utils.html" target="_blank" rel="nofollow">recommends</a> using React Testing Library, though it's apparent that Enzyme can provide a level of convenience that you and/or your team would have to decide is worth the tradeoff.

 ### ReactTestUtils

-[ReactTestUtils](https://reactjs.org/docs/test-utils.html) is a set of convenience utilities that are provided out-of-the-box by React, and they are meant to be used in combination with your testing framework.
+ReactTestUtils is a set of convenience utilities that are provided out-of-the-box by React, and they are meant to be used in combination with your testing framework.
 It is recommended that you use ReactTestUtils alongside jest-dom, which is a companion library for React Testing Library. jest-dom provides custom DOM element matches for Jest (e.g. toBeVisible).

 ## Jest & react-testing-library

 You can run Jest directly from the command line like this: `jest my-test --notify --config=config.json`

-Here is an example taken from [examples/react-testing-library](https://github.com/facebook/jest/tree/master/examples/react-testing-library) of a component for a simple checkbox that swaps between two labels:
+Here is a basic example of a component for a simple checkbox that swaps between two labels:

 ```js
 // CheckboxWithLabel.js